telerik/reporting-docs/designing-reports/connecting-to-data/data-source-components/sqldatasource-component/selecting-data-with-the-sqldatasource-component.md

-##

 You can specify a SQL query for the __SqlDataSource__  component to execute by setting its           __SelectCommand__  property.

->note If the SQL query returns more than one result sets, only the first set will be used.
+> If the SQL query returns more than one result sets, only the first set will be used.

 The following example demonstrates a SQL query that retrieves           a result set consisting of the names of all the persons in the __Contact__  table from the           __AdventureWorks__  sample database: